+Click Done when you’re ready to create your group.
 Your subgroup is ready!
 Take some time to invite others so your subgroup can become its own community.

 Example: you may have started using Faithlife Groups with a small group at your church and now want to create a group for your entire church.
 You can affiliate your existing small group with this new church group by making your original group a subgroup.

-1. Click Manage Groups.
+- Click Manage Groups.

 Administrators or moderators of groups can affiliate existing groups from the left-hand sidebar.
 Click Manage Groups.

-3. Search for your existing group.
+- Search for your existing group.